top of page

 Welcome

 Windstone Farm Linlathen is a place-specific nonprofit rooted in the (inextricably linked) social and natural history of the rural Ottawa Valley.
-We seek to both facilitate and cultivate community through a practice of interdisciplinary activities with particular emphasis on the conversations between Theology, Ecology, and the Arts.
-In the ecumenical spirit of Scottish theologian, Thomas Erskine of Linlathen, who in the 19th century opened up his estate to friends and colleagues for hospitable reflection, Windstone Farm seeks to be a place where those of diverse backgrounds gather over a shared love of God, creation, and imagination.
-Through modeling, sharing, teaching, and participating in communion with the land and one another, we seek to encourage visitors and community members to unpack their understanding and indwelling of faith.
-Through our engagement with the Triune God we seek to equip our friends with renewed perspectives and/or renewed energies for their callings at home.
+We endeavour to both facilitate and cultivate community through a practice of interdisciplinary activities with particular emphasis on the conversations between Theology, Ecology, and the Arts.
+In the ecumenical spirit of Scottish theologian Thomas Erskine of Linlathen, who in the 19th century opened up his estate to friends and colleagues for hospitable reflection, Windstone Farm strives to be a space where those of diverse backgrounds can gather over a shared love of goodness, imagination, and the natural environment.
+Through modelling, teaching, and participating in relationship with the land and one another, we invite visitors and community members to unpack their understanding and indwelling of faith.
+Anchored in our commitment to a loving Triune God, we hope to work together to inspire others towards renewed perspectives and/or renewed energies for their callings at home.

 Programs

-The Linlathen Lectures is an annual summer gathering hosted at Windstone Farm.
-The participants come from across the world and across the road.
-While guest lectures (theologians, ecologists, and artists) serve as the centering feature of the weekend, gathering, the hospitality, food, and farm itself set the stage for rich conversations, impromptu concerts, peaceful walks, and joyful connections.
-All who attend a Linlathen weekend experience Christian community that embodies the love of Christ.
+Linlathen is a multi-day annual gathering hosted at Windstone Farm each summer.
+Participants come from across the world and across the road.
+While guest lecturers (theologians, ecologists, and artists) serve as the centring feature of the weekend, the hospitality, food, and farm itself set the stage for rich conversations, impromptu concerts, peaceful walks, and joyful connections.
+Our hope is that all who attend a Linlathen weekend experience Christian community that embodies the love of Christ.

 Windstone Fellows:

-The Windstone Fellows are young adults who have chosen to participate in the daily rhythms of Windstone Farm for a period of time.
-Some Windstone Fellows live on site while other may live nearby.
-Windstone Fellows immerse themselves in a mix of guided spiritual reflection, ecological work, and participation in the gatherings hosted by Windstone Farm.
+Windstone Fellows are young adults who have chosen to participate in the daily rhythms of Windstone Farm for a period of time.
+Sometimes Windstone Fellows live on site, others live nearby.
+Here on the property and within its broader community they immerse themselves in a mix of guided spiritual reflection, ecological and farm work, and the gatherings hosted by Windstone Farm Linlathen.

 Educational Partnerships:

-Windstone Farm has partnered with various educational organizations for opportunities to explore theology, ecology and the arts.
-Whether it is elementary school children on field trips, high school classes on retreat, or university students doing fieldwork, Windstone Farm has become a destination for those who wish to experience hands on learning in a natural environment.
-Through these partnerships, Windstone Farm Linlathen seeks to inspire a new generation of Christian leaders to embody creation care.
+Windstone Farm Linlathen partners with various educational organizations for opportunities to explore theology, ecology, and the arts.
+Whether with elementary school children on field trips, high school classes on retreat, or university students doing fieldwork and/or soulwork, Windstone Farm has become a destination for those who wish to experience hands-on-learning in a natural environment.
+Through these partnerships Windstone Farm Linlathen seeks to inspire a way of being that embodies both a joyful relationship with and a practiced care of the multifaceted world in which we dwell.

-Windstone Farm is known for its hospitality.
-Whether it is local friends gathering for a book club, spiritual retreats, intergenerational gatherings for read-aloud book evenings, people dropping in to go for a walk on the many trails, house concerts, book launches, or friends reconnecting for a drink on the deck, Windstone serves as a hub of local Christian community.
+We aim for hospitality to be a defining feature of Windstone Farm.
+Whether local friends gathering for a book club, spiritual retreats, intergenerational gatherings for read-aloud book evenings, people dropping in for a walk on the many trails, house concerts, book launches, or friends reconnecting for a drink on the deck, we hope you will feel welcome in this hub of local community.

 About the farm